brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Close everything in the background, including Discord and your browser!
 Minecraft is resource intensive, and does not like other apps generating CPU interrupts or eating disk I/O, RAM and so on.

-- IBM's OpenJ9 is *extremely* slow.
+- IBM's OpenJ9 is over 30% slower at server chunkgen in my tests.
+If there are any flags that make it competitive with OpenJDK, please let me know.